coro121/documentation-samples/README.md

 * [Fields Editor UI](https://doc.lucidworks.com/fusion/5.5/nmi4j0/fields-editor-ui)

   * The Fields Editor is part of the Fusion administrator console.
-There was a need to capture configuration fields integral to how Solr interprets data.
+I created this document to help navigate the Fusion UI for indexing data.